krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 }
 ```

-The time spent on a socket is just waiting fot the REST endpoint to respond.
+The time spent on a socket is just waiting for the REST endpoint to respond.
-Second execution uses different instance of ```RestTemplate``` that has just
+Second execution uses a different instance of ```RestTemplate``` that has just
 **3** connections in the pool.
 Since the load is generated from **4** threads
-by the ```ab``` then one thread needs to wait for a connection from pool.
+by the ```ab``` then one thread needs to wait for a connection from the pool.
 You may think that this is a stupid human error, that someone created a pool with
 too low number of connections.
-In the real world the problem is with defaults, that
+In the real world the problem is with defaults that
 are quite low.
 In our testing application default settings for the thread pool are:

 - ```maxTotal``` - **25** connections totally in the pool
 - ```defaultMaxPerRoute``` - **5** connections to the same address

-That numbers vary between versions.
+That number varies between versions.
 I remember one application with HTTP Client 4.x
 with defaults set to **2**.

 THere are plenty of tools that log the invocation time of external services.
 The common
 problem in those tools is that the time of waiting on pool for a connection is usually
-included in the whole time ov invocation which is a lie.
+included in the whole time of invocation which is a lie.
 I saw in the past when caller
 had a line in logs that shew execution time of ```X ms```, caller had similar log
 that presented ```1/10 * X ms```.
-What was those teams doing to understand that?
+What were those teams doing to understand that?
 They
-tried to convinced network department that it's a network issue.
+tried to convince the network department that it's a network issue.
 Big waste of time.

 I also saw plenty of custom logic that traced external execution time.
 In our application
 you can see such pattern: